 - Entrepreneurs and enthusiastic leaders of technology-based businesses.

-- An understanding of and an ability to support the use, delivery and management of information systems within an information systems environment.
+- Demonstrate an understanding of processes that support the delivery and management of information systems within a specific application environment.